 Evan Casper Futterman is a 3rd generation New Yorker born in the Bronx.
 He earned a master’s degree in Urban and Regional Planning from the University of New Orleans in 2011, and was a White House Intern in the Spring of 2012 in the Domestic Policy Council’s Office of Urban Affairs.
 In the summer of 2013 he was a Research Fellow for the US Federation of Worker Cooperatives.
 He is currently a Doctoral Candidate (ABD) at the Bloustein School of Urban Planning and Public Policy at Rutgers University, studying economic democracy and policy development.

 Fran Sanhueza came to NYC to attend The New School in 2013 from Santiago, Chile.
 She majored in Food Studies, focusing on food policy and social justice.
 She’s always had a strong interest in food, community, and understanding systems.
-She took a job at the Bushwick Food Coop as Community Outreach & Engagement Manager and now as General Manager, where she has learned more and more about Cooperativism and the Solidarity Economy – and it is wonderful to see how response folks are towards the values these concepts promote.
+She took a job at the Bushwick Food Coop as Community Outreach & Engagement Manager and now as General Manager, where she has learned more and more about Cooperativism and the Solidarity Economy.
 Outside of her cooperative work, she has had the privilege of being a research and writer assistant for the EXPO Milano 2015: USA Pavilion; a UNICEF Volunteer for an HIV/AIDS workshop at the World Jamboree in 2007; and many other projects.
 On her days off she participates in two community gardens and serves on two different Advisory Boards in the Bushwick community.
 Through all her experiences she has found she is the most engaged while working with teams focused on strengthening community bonds and working towards social justice.

 Jess Turner is a Black herbalist, urban farmer and educator helping marginalized communities build autonomy through land-based healing practices.
 She and comrades are in the planning stages of a worker-owned medicinal herb farm called Stellaria Farm Coop.